 Halfway between a multi-centennial butcher shop and a refined contemporary eatery, August is a fascinating place to say the least.
 The hotel in which the restaurant is located, the luxurious Widder Hotel, is the 700-year old headquarters of the Widder Zunft (Zurich’s historic butchers’ guild) – which explains the subtle and clever touches of traditional butcher items inside the restaurant, from the decor itself to the waiter’s outfits.

 Tip: if weather permits, have your meal al fresco.
 And whatever you do, don’t skip the beef tartare – one of the best I ever had.
-And I’ve had lots of beef tartares in my life.
+And I’ve had lots of beef tartare in my life.

 Go up Lindenhof for the views

 As a place frequented by both tourists and locals looking to chill out in this acclaimed green oasis, Lindenhof is a place everyone will enjoy.
-Photographers will be pleased for obvious reasons, while Zurich connoisseurs will have a blast standing on the site of a bygone Roman castle and pointing out the different historical buildings on either sides of the Limmat River.
+Photographers will be pleased for obvious reasons, while Zurich connoisseurs will have a blast standing on the site of a bygone Roman castle and pointing out the different historical buildings on either side of the Limmat River.

 Admire the Chagal stained glass windows inside Fraumünster

 Although the so-called Women’s Minster, built on the remains of a former abbey for aristocratic ladies, has a long and fascinating history, most people will head there to admire the stunning Chagall stained glass windows in the choir of the abbey.
-Installed in 1970, each of the five strikingly modern windows features a dominant color and depicts a Christian story in a very graphic and typical Chagall way.
+Installed in 1970, each of the five strikingly modern windows features a dominant colour and depicts a Christian story in a very graphic and typical Chagall way.

 Have coffee at Kafischnaps

-One of the things I really wanted to do during my short trip in Zurich was to leave the very center and get a feel of what it must be like to live in Zurich.
+One of the things I really wanted to do during my short trip in Zurich was to leave the very centre and get a feel of what it must be like to live in Zurich.
 Hopping on the tram, I headed to Kafischnaps, a hip coffee bar between the districts of Wipkingen and Unterstrass, where I was served not only excellent cake but a warm smile, a rarity in this somewhat reserved country.

 Good to know: there is more than meets the eye in this cafe, seeing as it has five small rooms to rent on its upper floor.